 - Contract length incentives for signing multi-year commitments

 If you were to offer these types of incentives without an overall strategy, you could end up entangling your sales effort and creating friction points with customers.
 For example, it may be counterproductive to combine discounts for paying multiple years up front with signing a multi-year contract.
 The advantage of a cohesive strategy is that every sales person knows the rules of engagement determining how you’re going to handle such situations.

 Category 2: Unstructured incentives are also predetermined by your company, but are applied to customers on a discretionary basis.
 Often they’re used to accelerate decision-making.
-For example:

 - Discretionary discounts are reductions in one-time or recurring fees, including services